 There are a number of metrics to measure the profitability of an investment.
 One that you’ll often see is “equity multiple” or “equity multiplier” (EM).
-It’s essential to know what this is and why it needs to be considered along with other return metrics in evaluating and comparing various CRE investments.
+It’s essential to know what this is and why you need to consider it along with other return metrics in evaluating and comparing various CRE investments.

 What Is the Equity Multiple?

 Let’s say that a private real estate investment firm invests a total of $1 million of its clients’ funds in a project over five years.
-That project earns $100,000 each year in operating income ($500,000 total) and then is sold for $2 million.
+That project earns $100,000 each year in operating income ($500,000 total).
+They then sell it for $2 million.
 The investors come out of the deal with a total of $2,500,000.
 That’s an equity multiple of 2.5x ($2.5 million/$1 million).

-Each investor has received $2.5 for every $1 of their money that was invested.
-If, as a client of that firm, $100,000 of your money went toward that project, you got a total of $250,000 over the holding period — $150,000 more than you invested.
-Some of that money you received throughout the five years, and the bulk of it you got when the property was sold.
+Each investor has received $2.5 for every $1 of their money that they invested.
+If, as a client of that firm, $100,000 of your money went toward that project, you got a total of $250,000 over the holding period.
+That’s $150,000 more than you invested.
+Some of that money you received throughout the five years.
+The bulk of it you got when the property was sold.

-How large of an EM you’re looking for in your investments is up to you.
-That 2.5x would be considered to be very aggressive.
-With an EM of less than 1x, investors aren’t even getting their original investment back.
+How large an EM you’re looking for in your investments is up to you.
+That 2.5x is very aggressive.
+But with an EM of less than 1x, investors aren’t even getting their original investment back.
 The higher it is, the better, of course.
 However, the EM doesn’t tell the whole story of the profitability of an investment or how well that investment meshes with your own financial goals.
 There’s also the internal rate of return (IRR).

 How Does the EM Differ From the IRR?

 It’s common to see both the EM and IRR reported on case studies of a firm’s investments.
-Whether you’re looking at an investment firm’s overall track record or the results of an investment you’re involved in, you want to consider both of these numbers and understand that while they’re complementary terms, they reflect different things.
+Whether you’re looking at an investment firm’s overall track record or the results of an investment you’re involved in, you want to consider both of these numbers.
+You need to understand that while they’re complementary terms, they reflect different things.
 By looking at them together, you get a clearer picture of the performance of an investment.

-The IRR is the percentage rate earned (or expected to be earned) on an investment for each period.
+The IRR is the percentage rate earned (or expected) on an investment for each period.
 Typically that period is a year.
 There’s not a straightforward calculation for the IRR as there is for the EM.

 Unlike the EM, the IRR is calculated over a finite amount of time.
 It helps investors determine how long it will take to see a profit on their investment.
-The shorter the holding period is, the larger the IRR typically is.
-It considers the time value of money (TVM), which means that an investment that’s generating income quarterly or annually is worth more than one that doesn’t pay off until it is sold.
+The shorter the holding period, the larger the IRR typically.
+It considers the time value of money (TVM).
+This means that an investment that’s generating income quarterly or annually is worth more than one that doesn’t pay off until it is sold.

 A five-year investment of $1 million that brings in a significant amount of cash to the investor in the first year or two and eventually sells for a little over $1 million can have a higher IRR than the same investment that brings in a smaller cash distribution each year but sells for more money.